dkorolev/tmx/README.md

 * Host machine connection QR code generation: [subsection](#host-machine-generate-qr-code).
 * Open the connection via the reverse SSH tunnel: [subsection](#connect).

-Before I forget, about the blog post.

-Problems solved:

-* Another minor yet fun idea: Have my Android devices all around the home and/or office turn into a distributed compilation cluster.
-And build artifacts cache.

-TODO(dkorolev): Add a 403 redirect so that the page in Android's Chrome is not auto-reloading all the time!

-TODO(dkorolev): Add a note on how many seconds did the setup take.
-TODO(dkorolev): Add the flag to not check the device key to the example final ssh command from the host into Termux.

-TODO(dkorolev): Daemonize the HTTP listener.
-TODO(dkorolev): Add a logfile for remote tunnels open and closed.
-Add `flock`.
-TODO(dkorolev): Don't show terminal output of the HTTP server and `ssh` tunnel-opening code on the screen.
-TODO(dkorolev): Organize the code better, under `scripts/` or `.scripts/`, no one-char names.
-Aliases are OK though.

-TODO(dkorolev): Have a `localhost:` URL to "open"? =)

 Instructions:

 * Read the code block below.
 I've made it to be as trustworthy as possible, but, hey, it's the Internet.